Chapter 5: Bit

 Amazing.
 It's true that whenever Ett fainted in the novel, she would rest not three days but three weeks, not one day but one month.

-"The doctor will come soon."
+One of the maids informed her, "The physician will come soon."

-Like always, whenever she fainted, the doctor would come.
-Ett wonders if the physician is tired of taking care of her.
-All he tells her is to pacify her emotions.
 She had never honestly looked at every one of them in the eye, nor did she care about them.
 That's how we see mobs, right?
 Would it change if she did it now?

 "Budalla, ergelak, scemu, loll, stupide, blöd, gòrach."
 Ett wants to bash her head, repeatedly muttering a mantra with the same meaning.

-Her mind turned to dung for a moment.
+Indeed, her mind turned to dung for a moment.

 Yeah, in some way, Guren had helped her.